-We require all adult visitors to the school during school hours to read our safeguarding guidance, our visitors policy and to wear an identification badge at all times whilst on the school premises.
-Signing the visitors' book acknowledges acceptance of our visitors policy and safeguarding procedures, and requires all adults to behave in a manner which supports the school's Christian vision and ethos.
+We require all adult visitors to the school during school hours to read our safeguarding guidance, our visitors' policy and to wear an identification badge at all times whilst on the school premises.
+Signing the visitors' book acknowledges acceptance of our visitors' policy and safeguarding procedures, and requires all adults to behave in a manner which supports the school's Christian vision and ethos and to adhere to all relevant SHAW requirements.